 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate at the reporting date.
 All differences are taken to the separate statement of comprehensive income.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates as at the dates of the exchange rates at the date when the fair value was determined.
+Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.